 If a customer is unable to demonstrate the level of proficiency indicated on the VR1888, Assistive Technology Training Results at the completion of training, or fails to complete the training, a trainer may request payment for training hours he or she conducted by completing a VR1888, Assistive Technology Training Results and submitting an invoice.
 The trainer must provide an explanation for the incomplete service in the appropriate section of the VR1888, Assistive Technology Training Results.
 Payment for incomplete services is at the VR counselor's discretion.

 …

 9.6 Assistive Technology Services Fees

-9.6.1 On-Site Services Fees
+9.6.1 Assistive Technology On-Site Services Fees